-- Grant additional density, more flexible setbacks and building heights, and/or reduced parking requirements for projects that voluntarily provide additional school funding. - Require the preparation of a Specific Plan, Financing Plan or other similar document as a pre-condition for annexation or redesignation of land for new urban use.
-The plan shall identify means to ensure adequate funding to support construction of all needed public facilities, including water, sewer, storm drainage, roads, sidewalks, parks, and public schools.that includes adequate voluntary developer funding as a pre-condition for development in new development areas.
+- Grant additional density, more flexible setbacks and building heights, and/or reduced parking requirements for projects that voluntarily provide additional school funding. - Require the preparation of a Specific Plan that includes adequate voluntary developer funding as a pre-condition for development in new development areas.
 This would ensure that the City and other public agencies could collect needed funds even if it exceeds what is already exacted.